coverclock/com-diag-obelisk/README.md

 current time every minute.
 This time is disciplined by atomic clocks at the transmitter site.
 These clocks are ultimately synchronized to the master atomic clock at the NIST laboratories in Boulder Colorado.

-The application is built on top of the Obelisk library and the Diminuto library.
-Both Obelisk and Diminuto are written in C.
+The application, wwbvtool, is built on top of the Obelisk library, the Hazer library, and the Diminuto library.
+Obelisk implements functions to demodulate, decode, and parse the data frames transmitted by WWVB.
+Hazer implements functions to both parse and generate the NMEA sentences associated with the typical GPS device.
+Diminuto is a general purpose systems programming library.
+The wwvbtool application, Obelisk, Hazer, and Diminuto are all written in C, are all products of the Digital Aggregates Corporation, and are all open source.

 Unlike Hourglass, a.k.a.
 O-1, which is a stratum-1 GPS-disciplined desk clock, and Astrolabe, a.k.a.
 O-2, which is a stratum-0 GPS-disciplined